makrohard/pansyncer/README.md

 The rigctld command can be configured in the `pansyncer.toml` config file.
 You may want to do that.
 Default configuration is to use FLRig xmlrpc.

+### Frequency logging

+The frequency logger writes a line with a timestamp and the rig’s frequency to a file whenever the frequency changes.
+It briefly waits before doing so to avoid flooding the file.
+It can serve as a backup for the regular logging program if that program occasionally loses the CAT connection without being noticed.
+The frequency logger is disabled by default and can be enabled by specifying a filename.

+Do not confuse it with the program loggers, which can also write to a file for debugging purposes.

 ### Synchronization Modes